 Expedited, reliable shipping is essential to the Company's operations since the components of the Genio® system are manufactured to the Company's specifications by third-party suppliers in various jurisdictions.
 While the initial assembly of the different electronic components is done by different external suppliers, the final assembly is done in the Company's facilities in Israel and Belgium.
 As a result, the Company relies heavily on providers of transport services for reliable and secure point-to-point transport of the key components of the Genio® system to the Company's facility and for tracking of these shipments.
-Should a carrier encounter delivery performance issues such as loss, damage or destruction of any components, it would be costly to replace such components in a timely manner and such occurrences, if they resulted in delays to the assembly and shipment of the completed Genio® system to customers, may damage the Company's reputation and lead to decreased demand for the Genio® system and increased cost and expense to the Company's business.
-In addition, any significant increase in shipping rates could adversely affect the Company's operating margins and results of operations.
+Should a carrier encounter delivery performance issues such as loss, damage or destruction of any components, it would be costly to replace such components in a timely manner and such occurrences, if they resulted in delays to the assembly and shipment of the completed Genio® system to customers, may damage the Company's reputation and lead to decreased demand for the Genio® system and increased cost and expense to the Company's operating margins and results of operations.
 Similarly, strikes, severe weather, natural disasters or other service interruptions affecting delivery services the Company uses would adversely affect the Company's ability to process orders for the Genio® system on a timely basis.